 - An increase in visitation and in the market price for accommodation on LHI in off peak tourism periods.
 All tourism providers i.e. accommodation providers, tour operators, food outlets and shops would benefit during off peak periods.

-As an additional tourism initiative during the REP the LHIB in conjunction with LHITA are currently in the final planning stages of an Eco Tourism centred campaign to be launched January 2018, promoting Lord Howe Island based on its natural environment and conservation efforts; including the upcoming REP.
+As an additional tourism initiative during the REP the LHIB in conjunction with LHITA launched an Eco Tourism centred campaign in January 2018, promoting Lord Howe Island based on its natural environment and conservation efforts; including the upcoming REP.

-As a part of our Ecotourism campaign we will be putting together exclusive packages that encompass the unique opportunities available to get involved with one of the most significant conservation projects of 2018.
+As a part of our Ecotourism campaign we put together exclusive packages that encompass the unique opportunities available to get involved with one of the most significant conservation projects of 2018/2019.

 In addition the LHIB will be exploring the feasibility of destinational Ecotourism certification to increase exposure and receive recognition for our current environmental conservation community projects.